timescale/docs/timescaledb/overview/faq/faq-products.md

 For this scenario, in-memory or column-oriented databases are designed for key-value storage with fast lookup and a relational database may not be ideal.
-However, these systems clearly do not scale to large data volumes and cannot perform well for more complex queries (where relational databases like TimescaleDB and PostgreSQL are better suited).
+However, these systems clearly do not scale to large data volumes and cannot perform well for more complex queries, where relational databases like TimescaleDB and PostgreSQL are better suited.

 ## What if I have very sparse or unstructured data?
 TimescaleDB leverages PostgreSQL support for JSON/JSONB formats